 An accounting information system is one that accumulates, stores, and processes financial and accounting information.
 The system generates reports that are used to make decisions regarding how an organization is to be run.
 These reports are also used by outsiders to evaluate lending and investment opportunities with the firm.
 The key components of the system are:

-- The hardware on which the software and database is stored.
+The hardware on which the software and database are stored.

 An accounting information system is usually run using electronic data processing equipment, but can be operated less efficiently with a manual bookkeeping system.
 Using a computer-based system is highly advantageous, since it automates many accounting processes and thereby reduces transactional error rates.
 It can also produce reports much more quickly than a manual system.